An averaging principle for diffusions in foliated spaces: Preliminary results

-Next corollary includes the case $X_0\equiv 0$, cf. \cite[Lemma 3.1(2)]{Li} for stochastic Hamiltonian systems with action-angle coordinate system.
+The next corollary includes the case $X_0\equiv0$, cf. \cite{Li}, Lemma~3.1(2), for stochastic Hamiltonian systems with an action-angle coordinate system.

-\begin{corollary} If in addition to conditions of Corollary \ref{Corolario_1} above, we have that the deterministic vector field $X_0$ is constant when represented with respect to a certain coordinate system in $U$ (i.e. $b_0$ has null derivative w.r.t $u$ and $v$) then, for $p\geq 1$ the estimates can be improved further to $K_1\varepsilon (t+ t^{\frac{3}{2}})$. \end{corollary} \proof Besides the vanishing terms already mentioned above, the second deterministic integral on the right hand side of inequality (\ref{termo_de_correcao_Strat}) also vanishes.
-Hence inequality (\ref{para_p_menor_2}) simplifies further to
+\begin{corollary} If, in addition to the conditions of Corollary~\ref{Corolario_1} above, we have that the deterministic vector field $X_0$ is constant when represented with respect to a certain coordinate system in $U$ (i.e., $b_0$ has null derivative w.r.t. $u$ and~$v$), then for $p\geq1$ the estimates can be improved further to $K_1\varepsilon(t+ t^{{3}/{2}})$. \end{corollary}